elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

 |x18-x27      |s2-s11     |Saved Register
 |x28-x31  	  |t3-t6	  |Temporary

-We will return to all of these different uses later on, and for now it is sufficient that you are aware that, in assembly code, you can refer to either the register name or the ABI name, and it really makes no difference other than for compatibility and readability.
+We will return to all of these different uses later on, and for now it is sufficient that you are aware that, in assembly code, you can refer to either the register name (e.g., `x5`) or the ABI name (`t0`), and it really makes no difference other than for compatibility and readability.

 Apart from the general purpose registers, the only other register is the program counter, ``pc``.
 This register always contains the address to the next instruction to be executed, and exists in almost all processor designs.

-💡 **Note:** *If you have previous experience with assembly programming on other processors you might be surprised that all registers are general-purpose and that the is no specific stack pointer, link register, or even a flag register described in the ISA.
+💡 **Note:** *If you have previous experience with assembly programming on other processors you might be surprised that all registers are general-purpose and that there is no specific stack pointer, link register, or even a flag register described in the ISA.
 There are good reasons for this, and we will address why RISC-V does not need them in upcoming chapters.*

 ### Instruction Set and Assembly Code